AnandChowdhary/writing/graduation-project.md

 Although digital calendars have been the standard office tool for professionals, they are currently unable to bridge the communication gap between the end user and the invitees.
 Current scheduling products also lack a holistic solution to calendaring due to a wide variation in people’s meeting needs.
 Thus, end users have to rely upon emailing to communicate meeting details effectively, wasting otherwise productive man-hours.

-### Currently available scheduling tools
+### Currently available assistant-based scheduling tools

-The previous section highlights that although there is a multitude of scheduling softwares available, they are not EIVAs and therefore lack the potential benefit that personalized AI technology could bring.
+The previous section highlights that although there is a multitude of scheduling softwares available, they are not email-based intelligent virtual assistants (EIVA, /iːvɑ/) and therefore lack the potential benefit that personalized AI technology could bring.
 Today, there are early products available in the market that have some features of an EIVA, like automatically responding to emails and recommending meeting times based on multiple calendars.

 Microsoft’s Cortana, though primarily a speech-based assistant targeted towards consumers, has calendaring and scheduling features as well.
 Cortana has built-in Office 365 capabilities, Microsoft’s enterprise solution that includes integrated email accounts with calendars.
 Apart from being available on mobile devices, Cortana is also built into Windows 10, which has over 400 million users.
 Similarly, Amazon’s Alexa and Apple’s Siri also have scheduling features.